STM8-SPL-license/discussion/README.md

 - fixed minor bugs in other headers
 - updated reference for STLUX & STNRG

-New status: of the 145 devices with STM8 core, 88 are implemented and 57 are pending.
+New status: of the 145 devices with STM8 core, 88 are implemented, 56 are pending and 1 is n/a.
 For details see [Readme](https://github.com/STM8-SPL-license/discussion/tree/master/Header)

 ## Update 2019-03-27: